Synthesis of Quantum Circuits with an Island Genetic Algorithm: Circuit Representation

 A string circuit representation was adopted in the work.
-Consider the circuit of Figure \ref{fig:circcomplex}, its chromosome (or where each item in this list represents (from left to right) a $`column'$ of the circuit, with each column being read as follows: {\it target qubit}: ({\it operation, controlled-qubit, parameter}).
+Consider the circuit of Figure \ref{fig:circcomplex}, its chromosome

+where each item in this list represents (from left to right) a $`column'$ of the circuit, with each column being read as follows: {\it target qubit}: ({\it operation, controlled-qubit, optional parameter}).
 The absence of control is indicated by -1 and the absence of parameters by {\it None}.
+The optional parameter could represent, for example, the rotation angle of a generic rotation gate.
+Since our gate set does not include these gates, this optional parameter is always absent, being described here just for clarity.
 The indices are mapped from top to bottom, with 0 indicating the first qubit, 1 indicating the second, etc.